cnorick/curse-of-strahd-notes/Session Prep/Session 41.md

 	- Strahd is on top of little tower
 	- There is ice difficult terrain near the group that landed 30 feet away
 	- Bardolf and Pelanil are on the bridge
+		- everybody else is separate where dragon mordenkinen landed

 ## Final Fight